Strength, organization, divisions and equipment of the Army, Colonial Troops and Fascist Milita as Italy entered the Second World War in June 1940.

 Camel-mounted troops were employed by the Saharan Command for desert patrol purposes and consisted of two companies, each of 280 men, four machine guns and 12 automatic rifles.

 Roughly equivalent to the German Waffen-SS was the Italian Fascist Militia (Milizia Volontaria Per La Sicurezza Nationale or MVSN) more popularly known as the ‘Black Shirts’.
 This fascist para-military organization was formed in 1922 by Mussolini from the bands of ex-servicemen known as Squadristi.

 The Commanding General of the MVSN was Mussolini himself while executive command was exercised by a chief-of-staff, who, during wartime, came under the command of the Italian Army.
 In imitation of the old Roman Army the MSVN adopted antiquated designations for its organization:

 Zona (Division), Gruppo (Brigade), Legion (Regiment), Coorte (Battalion), Centuria (Company), Manipolo (Platoon), Squadra (Section).

 Ranks were similarly arranged: a Console commanded a regiment, and a Centurione a company.
 A Legion was composed of 3 cohorts and a cohort had 3 centuries.

-The Militia was organised into 14 Zonal Commands (roughly equivalent to Army Corps areas), and there were 133 Legions each with two battalions (one of men aged between 21 and 36 and a second territorial battalion with men up to the age of 55).
-The average strength of a legion was intended to be 1300 men, but legions were usually understrength for one reason or another.
+The Militia was organized into 14 Zonal Commands (roughly equivalent to Army Corps areas), and there were 133 Legions each with two battalions (one of men aged between 21 and 36 and a second territorial battalion with men up to the age of 55).
+The average strength of a legion was intended to be 1300 men, but legions were usually under strength for one reason or another.
 Total strength at the outbreak of war was estimated at 340,000 men.

 |Infantry division||Alpine division||Mobile division|